-- The student must recommend a faculty member to join the Doctoral Research Project Committee in place of or in addition to the current membership of the Committee. - If the recommended change is approved by the Director of Training, the student must complete the Petition to Change Research Committee Membership form (see Doctoral Research Project Handbook). - Note: This form requires the signatures of the student, the current members of the Research Committee (including the outgoing member or members), the new member of the Committee, and the Director of Training. - The student must submit the completed and signed original Petition to Change Research Committee Membership form to the Director of Training prior to the Doctoral Research Project proposal defense.
+• The student must recommend a faculty member to join the Doctoral Research

+- Project Committee in place of or in addition to the current membership of the Committee. - If the recommended change is approved by the Program Director, the student must complete the Petition to Change Research Committee Membership form (see Doctoral Research Project Handbook). - Note: This form requires the signatures of the student, the current members of the Research Committee (including the outgoing member or members), the new member of the Committee, and the Program Director. - The student must submit the completed and signed original Petition to Change Research Committee Membership form to the Program Director prior to the Doctoral Research Project proposal defense.

-XIL POLICIES AND PROCEDURES
+XII.
+POLICIES AND PROCEDURES

 This section of the Handbook describes the policies and procedures applicable to students in the Program.
-Many policies correspond to the policies of the Academic Catalog (2021-2022) and the Student Services Catalog (2021-2022) that can be found at: https://catalog.rivier.edu/index.php
+Many policies correspond to the policies of the Academic Catalog and the Student Services Catalog that can be found at: https://catalog.rivier.edu/index.php

 Changes, revisions, or substitutions to the policies or procedures here would ordinarily be made at the end of the academic year.
-Changes are communicated in writing to students in the Program in the form of addendums in appendices to this Handbook.
+Changes are communicated to students.
 The most current version of the Handbook is distributed to incoming students annually at the start of the academic year.